What is an adjective? Adjectives are words that describe nouns or pronouns.

 There are also irregular comparatives which do not follow this -er or more pattern (better, less, worse).

-Out of Emily, her neighbor, and her librarian, Emily is the richest.
+Out of Richard, his neighbor, and Tim Ferriss, Richard is the richest.

-Out of Emily, her neighbor, and her librarian, Emily is the most beautiful.
+Out of Richard, his neighbor, and Tim Ferriss, Tim is the most adventurous.

 Most superlative adjectives end in -est (richest, happiest, tallest) or begin with most (most beautiful, most peaceful, most spontaneous).